HiroDevelop/BrowsableMacintoshClassic/README.md

 # Browsable Macintosh Classic

 This project was originally located at https://github.com/jsdf/pce .
-Browsable Macintosh Classic is an attempt to fix the issue about save your program data.
+Browsable Macintosh Classic is an attempt to fix the issue about save your valuable program data over the browser.

 ## How to install it on Ubuntu: